invopop/gobl.ruby/README.md

 #### Installation

 The command `mage setup` fetches and installs all the required dependencies to use the gem.

+If you run into any problems with dependencies, don't forget this is a library, so the Gemfile.lock is not included.
+Delete any local versions you may already have and re-run.

 #### Code generation